Cyborg-Raphlawren/ELC897_-Supervisor-Proj/README.md

   4.3.
 Open field calculator (ctrl+i)\
     4.3.1.
 Output field name = y2\
     4.3.2.
 Field type = real and precision = 5\
     4.3.3.
+Expression = y(start_point($geometry))\
-Expression = y($geometry)\
+   4.3.4.
+Set the date Expression = to_date('2012-05-04')
   4.1.
 Disable editing mode (click on pencil) and save
-7. Click the temporary scratch layer icon to save the created intersection layer
+8. Click the temporary scratch layer icon to save the created intersection layer
-8. Right click on the intersection layer and export the csv file
+9. Right click on the intersection layer and export the csv file
-9. Open the csv and copy the x2 and y2 values to test.csv
+10. Open the csv and copy the x2 and y2 values to test.csv

-10. For holes in the shapes
+11. For holes in the shapes
     10.1.
 Click preprocessing
     10.2.
 Vector geometry
     10.3.
 Multipart to singleparts
     10.4.
 Click on the intersection layer.

-11. Export the csv for each files
+12. Export the csv for each files

 Next steps
 1. Create more shapes (read prophet manual to see how many points it